myxdvz/booktree/README.md

     *  id3-title
     *  id3-author
     *  id3-seriesparts
-3. Rerun booktree using the "log" mode and passing the updated logfile as input, booktree.py log --file <updatedlogfile.csv>.
+3. Rerun booktree using the "log" mode and passing the updated logfile as input, booktree.py log /config/log_config.json.
 I recommend having a separate log_config.json file for this

 ### Help
 ~~~